PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/color-themes.rst

 .. image:: ../images/workbench-color-themes-04072020.png
  :alt: Color theme dialog.

 The color themes are contributed by plugins.
-We should write how to create your own theme in a future Plugin Developer Guide.
+We should write how to create your custom theme in a future Plugin Developer Guide.